VitorNasc4/FocusTimer_Pomodoro/README.md

 Besides that, I learned how to improve dark/ligth modes and background sounds and I thought it was amazing!

-## 🚀 About me
-I study software development since January 2022 and can work both on Back-end and Front-end.
-I consider myself a very focused and disciplined person.
-Thus, I'll always give my best to be better than I was yesterday! 💪

-😄 Pronouns: He / Him

-👩‍💻 I study software engineering since August 2022 at UniCesumar

-🧠 Currently, I'm studying React.js and specializing in Node.js

-🤔 Ask me about your problem and I'll help you to find a solution

-👯‍♀️ I like to talk about football, current affairs, tecnology, history, finances and memes 😆

 📫 You cand find me through those links below...